Eating fewer carbs can have impressive health benefits.

 Most vegetables are low in carbs.
-Leafy greens and cruciferous vegetables are particularly low, with the majority of the carbs in them consisting of fiber.
+Leafy greens and cruciferous vegetables have particularly low levels, and the majority of their carbs consist of fiber.

 On the other hand, starchy root vegetables like potatoes and sweet potatoes are high in carbs.

 Broccoli is a tasty cruciferous vegetable that can be eaten both raw and cooked.
-It is high in vitamin C, vitamin K and fiber, and also contains potent cancer-fighting plant compounds.
+It’s high in vitamin C, vitamin K and fiber and contains potent cancer-fighting plant compounds.

 Carbs: 6 grams per cup, or 7 grams per 100 grams.

-Onions are among the tastiest plants on earth, and add powerful flavor to recipes.
-They are high in fiber, antioxidants and various anti-inflammatory compounds.
+Onions are among the tastiest plants on Earth and add powerful flavor to your recipes.
+They’re high in fiber, antioxidants and various anti-inflammatory compounds.